Understanding Your Insurance Buying Options

 What's the difference between an independent insurance agent and an insurance broker?

 Insurance agents represent insurance companies and sell policies on their behalf, while brokers technically represent consumers and may carry a fiduciary duty to act in the client's best interest.
 Both independent agents and brokers can access multiple insurance carriers, but the distinction varies by state law and is often blurred in everyday use — many professionals use the terms interchangeably.
-You can read more in our guide on insurance broker vs. buying direct for a detailed breakdown.
+You can read more in our detailed guide on insurance broker vs. agent for a full breakdown of how they differ and which is right for you.

 If I buy direct, who helps me when I need to file a claim?